vanessaklee/ecto/README.md

 ## Starting ecto

-Ecto looks in 2 placed for connection information on start-up.
+Ecto looks in 2 places for connection information on start-up.
 It first checks `:application.get_env(:ecto, :uri)` for a uri.
 If nothing is found there, Ecto uses the value found in `Sytem.get_env("ECTO_URI")`.
-Ecto will ungracefully fail to load if no valid uri is found in one of those 2 places.
+Ecto will ungracefully fail to load if no valid uri is found.

 A valid uri takes the form of `ecto://user:passwor@host/db?size=x&overflow=y`.